| briandeer.com | LIAR FOR HIRE

 "proceeded to knock into the witness, and standing level with him, turned to place [my] face directly in front of the witness almost nose to nose"

-Walker then continued with typically grandiose commentary, founded upon his own fabrication [my underlining]:
+Walker then continued with typically grandiose commentary, founded upon his own fabrication (my underlining):

 "There can be little doubt that if this account is correct, Deer's act was tantamount to the intimidation of a witness.
 What does this mean?
 In relation to legal situations generally, the intimidation of witnesses in any form has especially since the 1950s - through the criminal gang trials of the sixties and then into the anti-terrorist trials of the 1970s and 1980s - been considered one of the most serious charges that could be brought against someone acting inside or outside the court."

-"In relation to the GMC and it's hearing procedures, we might look briefly at what appears to have happened and then put it in context.
+“In relation to the GMC and it’s hearing procedures, we might look briefly at what appears to have happened and then put it in context.
 Following the incident, a complaint was made to the GMC and it might be that everyone watched the CCTV footage of the incident.
 No reference was made to the incident publicly.
-We might assume that Mr Deer was spoken to by GMC staff and on the Wednesday when he next attended.
-Professor Murch was assigned a 'minder' as he left the hearing for a break."
+We might assume that Mr Deer was spoken to by GMC staff and on the Wednesday when he next attended Professor Murch was assigned a ‘minder’ as he left the hearing for a break.”

 Asked whether any of this was true, a GMC official confirmed that it wasn't.
 No CCTV footage was looked at, nobody spoke to me, and Murch was not assigned a minder.
 The whole thing was a concoction by the smearmaster.

-"Cheques should be made out to Martin J Walker," he says, promising free copies of his "most recent essays".
-It's an extraordinary scam: by which he gets people he lies to - some rich with an agenda, others vulnerable and preyed on - to pay him for the privilege.
+“Cheques should be made out to Martin J Walker,” he says, promising free copies of his “most recent essays”.
+It’s an extraordinary scam by which he gets people he lies to – some rich with an agenda, others vulnerable and preyed on – to pay him for the privilege.

 Breathtaking.

-By December 2009, that scam reached its climax in a confidential email "newsletter".
-Kindly sent to me by an outraged father, it demands a further £5,500 from Wakefield's network to pay Walker's "expenses plus minimal earnings".
-Presumably not realizing that some recipients would be disgusted by this approach, he again admitted receiving payments from vested interests, including "individual and generous vaccine damage campaigners in the United States".
-Then he proposed a grandiose - and, by his own averred creed, corrupt - ruse to finance more lies from the GMC:
+By December 2009, that scam reached its climax in a confidential email “newsletter”.
+Kindly sent to me by an outraged father, it demanded a further £5,500 from Wakefield’s network to pay Walker’s “expenses plus minimal earnings”.
+Presumably not realizing that some recipients would be disgusted by this approach, he again admitted receiving payments from vested interests, including “individual and generous vaccine damage campaigners in the United States”.
+Then he proposed a grandiose – and, by his own averred creed, corrupt – ruse to finance more lies from the GMC:

 "This time, in this Newsletter, I am asking not for contributions to my expenses, but for three people or so to get together and set up a fund for financing of my coverage, that would be paid into my account before the January and April - June hearings."